 Mechanism D: External Entity

 According to the CCWG: An established entity (e.g. foundation or fund) is used for the evaluation of projects and for the allocation of the Auction Proceeds.
-(ICANN would still have to organize the oversight of processes to ensure mission and fiduciary duties are met.)
+Instead of shared responsibilities as outlined for Mechanism B, ICANN would only organize the oversight of processes to ensure mission and fiduciary duties are met.

 It was noted that this type of mechanism doesn’t necessarily exist.
 As all entities have their own mission/vision statements, they will not usually give away control and/or oversight to another entity.
 There are a few examples where it could work, but it would be very similar to Mechanism B: